Developer docs / Secrets & BYOK

 That's it — no provider list.
 The platform expands to every LLM-capable provider in its catalog.
 The platform handles the rest:

-• At deploy, validates the declaration against rules (tenancy + provider catalog).
+• At deploy, validates the declaration against rules (schema + provider catalog).

 • Renders a provider picker — user selects one and pastes their key.

-• Stores the value encrypted in the right table per tenancy.
+• Stores the value encrypted, scoped to the project (or in the owner's vault, granted per project).

 • Resolves the right key server-side when the template calls ai.generateText.

 Templates write zero key-paste UI, zero env-status endpoints, zero save-key handlers.
-The architecture mirrors how [auth] works: declarative, platform-implemented.
+Declarative, platform-implemented.

 The manifest

 Every template's hatchable.toml can declare any number of [[secret]] blocks.
-At deploy time DeployService::resolveSecretsManifest validates and persists them on the project's secrets_manifest column.
-Downstream — the gate page, the middleware, the gateway, the SDK — all read from this single source of truth.
+At deploy time the platform validates them and persists the project's secrets manifest.
+Downstream, the Setup page, the in-app prompt, the gateway and the SDK all read from this single source of truth.

-# A complete manifest example: AI provider (account-tier, BYOK)
+# A complete manifest example: AI capability + Stripe (owner's billing)

 required = true